Connect with others who understand.

 What Is Amyloidosis?

-• AA amyloidosis — Also called secondary amyloidosis; develops when the liver makes abnormal serum amyloid A protein
+• AA amyloidosis — Also called secondary amyloidosis, it can happen when long-term inflammation causes the liver to make abnormal serum amyloid A protein

-• Hereditary ATTR amyloidosis — Caused by a mutation in a gene that makes the transthyretin (TTR) protein
+• Hereditary ATTR amyloidosis — Is passed down through families and is caused by a mutation (change) in a gene that makes the transthyretin (TTR) protein

-• Wild-Type ATTR amyloidosis — Develops from the TTR protein, but does not involve mutations in the TTR gene
+• Wild-type ATTR amyloidosis — Develops from the TTR protein, but doesn’t involve mutations in the TTR gene

-Once your health care team has diagnosed the type of amyloidosis you have, they will be better able to determine the right treatment options to target the specific amyloid proteins.
+Once your healthcare team has diagnosed the type of amyloidosis you have, they can choose the right treatment options to target the specific amyloid proteins.

 Blood Tests for Diagnosing Amyloidosis